paraseba/faker/README.md

 Faker is a port of [Ruby Faker library](http://faker.rubyforge.org/) to the clojure programming language.

-It is useful when you want to generate fake but good looking data, such as in test scenarios or staging servers.
+It is useful when you want to generate fake but good-looking data, such as in test scenarios or staging servers.

 ## Installation